brigadecore/brigade/docs/content/topics/project-developers/brigterm.md

 ![Project view](https://v2--brigade-docs.netlify.app/img/brigterm_first-job_project.png)

-To view details for a specific event, click on the ID you wish to explore.
+To view details for a specific event, navigate to the ID you wish to explore via the arrow keys and select using the `Enter` key.
 Here we select the one event available to us:

 ![Event view](https://v2--brigade-docs.netlify.app/img/brigterm_first-job_event.png)